bluz71/vim-mistfly-statusline/README.md

 ### mistflyArrowSymbol

-The `mistflyArrowSymbol` option specifies which character symbol to use to indicate percentage scroll progress in the `statusline`.
+The `mistflyArrowSymbol` option specifies which character symbol to use to indicate location-as-percentage in the `statusline`.

 By default, the `↓` character (Unicode `U+2193`) will be displayed.